 Enter: DataOps, the alignment of people, process, and culture around the strategic use and end-to-end delivery of data.
 Through DataOps principles and technologies, eharmony was able to support self-service access to data and enable development and QA teams to create and refresh environments as needed—without the need for DBA assistance.
 DataOps helped eharmony’s software teams to complete test data refreshes in as soon as an hour and deliver relevant and accurate data to developers on-demand.

 DataOps is “The One” for Speeding Application Development and Software Quality

 eharmony is far from the only company dealing with a breakdown in its software testing and development due to data.
 According to a recent IDC study, more than 60% of companies claim that using data for projects is too time-consuming and that faster access to data is a top business priority (as it should be).

 The most successful companies today are those who have embedded DataOps principles to feed data continuously in app delivery.
 Marrying these principles with a DevOps practice can transform how development teams leverage data to transform the customer experience.

 By effectively combining DataOps and DevOps, eharmony is empowered to keep its promise to build deep connections and lasting relationships for its users as one of the most innovative matching apps and services on the market.
-The move also enabled eharmony to improve organizational efficiency, cutting storage requirements by as much as 80 percent and saving precious development time that amounts to $3,000,000 in cost savings.
+The move also enabled the business to improve organizational efficiency, cutting storage requirements by as much as 80 percent and saving precious development time that amounts to $3,000,000 in cost savings.